 Amazon displays the ratings and the reviews its customers have dropped on each product right below the product name.
 This creates a rapport of them being trustworthy by helping their customers make the right purchase decision.

 Amazon sends me recommended products based on my previous purchases and browsing history every week.
-This ensures that I too don’t miss out on good deals they are running and they don’t miss out on a possible sale!
+This ensures that I, too, don’t miss out on good deals they are running, and they don’t miss out on a possible sale!

 In case you’re wondering why you need to focus on email personalization like Amazon, here’s the impact of this tactic on the open rates if you implement it right:

-The only way you can build a loyal consumer base like Amazon, is to continue to deliver a great experience to your customers.
-And to do so, you will need to take first hand feedback from them regarding the purchases they have recently made, their on-site experience, etc.
+The only way you can build a loyal consumer base like Amazon is to continue to deliver a great experience to your customers.
+And to do so, you will need to take first-hand feedback from them regarding the purchases they have recently made, their on-site experience, etc.

 For instance, after a week of the product being delivered to you, Amazon sends across an email asking for feedback on the product.
 The mail’s pretty much to the point – rate and review your purchase.

-Let’s face it, you’re more likely to believe a recommendation made by your best friend or family than an advertisement being run by the company.
+Let’s face it; you’re more likely to believe a recommendation made by your best friend or family than an advertisement being run by the company.
 This is why referral campaigns are known to generate quality sales and boost customer loyalty.

 Amazon runs a pretty simple ‘refer and earn’ campaign for its shoppers.
 You recommend them to a friend, earn an amount when the person makes a purchase.
 Then you can redeem this amount in the next purchase you’re making.
-You get an added discount and they get another customer – win-win situation for the both of you!
+You get an added discount, and they get another customer – a win-win situation for the both of you!

 Apart from the above stated, Amazon has a considerably optimized checkout process as well.
-While initially they might ask for some of your data, they save it to your account for future use and make the going a matter of a few minutes – if you don’t end up browsing endlessly through products.
+While initially, they might ask for some of your data, they save it to your account for future use and make the going a matter of a few minutes – if you don’t end up browsing endlessly through products.

 The idea is basically to make the online shopper’s experience as personalized as possible.
-The higher your level of personalization, the greater the number of sales will your business generate.
+The higher your level of personalization, the greater the number of sales your business will generate.